ljufa/rsplayer/docs/troubleshooting.md

 If RSPlayer refuses to play anything after a reboot, but starts working again as soon as you stop another audio service (Squeezelite, MPD, etc.), the two applications are fighting over the same exclusive ALSA hardware device.

 ALSA only allows **one** process at a time to hold a `hw:X` device open.
 RSPlayer's Settings page recommends `hw:` devices (labeled "hw, recommended") because they give the best audio quality by bypassing software mixing — but that also means the device cannot be shared with any other player that opens it directly.
-Squeezelite in particular keeps its output device open continuously once started, so it never releases it on its own, and RSPlayer's automatic retry (5 attempts, 1 second apart) isn't long enough to outlast that.
+Squeezelite in particular keeps its output device open continuously once started, so it never releases it on its own.
+RSPlayer does not retry a busy output device (only interrupted network streams are retried), so playback stops with an error right away.

 **Diagnose:**
 ```bash